CuteFox87/goMoku/README.md

 ## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.
+~~Contributions are welcome!
+Please fork the repository and submit a pull request.~~

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+~~This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.~~

 ## Contact

-For any questions or suggestions, please open an issue or contact the project maintainer at your.email@example.com.
+For any questions or suggestions, please open an issue or contact the project maintainer at leo945394dj6@gmail.com.